ValarDragon/cometbft/docs/references/qa/CometBFT-QA-v1.md

 `v1.0.0-alpha.2` passes or not the QA tests.
 The goal is to have a baseline for comparison for the next QA tests to be performed for a future release.

+## Storage optimizations

+We have conducted several experiments aimed to address significant concerns regarding storage efficiency and performance of CometBFT.
+These experiments focused on various aspects, including the effectiveness of pruning mechanisms, the impact of different database key layouts, and the performance of alternative database engines like PebbleDB.

+Although we have run the experiments on a version of CometBFT based on `v1.0.0-alpha.1`, the results equally apply to `v1.0.0-alpha.2`.
+The main difference between both versions is PBTS, which does not affect the storage performance.
+Check out the full report [here](../storage/README.md).

+The results indicate that while pruning alone was ineffective in controlling storage growth, combining pruning with forced compaction proved to be an effective strategy.
+Additionally, experiments reveal mixed results regarding the impact of different database key layouts on performance, with some scenarios showing improvements in block processing times and storage efficiency, particularly when utilizing the new key layout.
+However, further analysis suggests that the benefits of the new layout were not consistently realized across different environments, prompting the CometBFT team to designate support for the new key layout as purely experimental.
+Moreover, tests with PebbleDB showcased promising performance improvements, with superior handling of compaction without the need for manual intervention.

 ## Table of Contents
 - [Saturation point](#saturation-point)
 - [200-nodes test](#200-nodes-test)